Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices: Additional Related Work

-In Sec.~\ref{sec:l2}, we show that domain agnostic graph augmentations can lead to weakly discriminative representations, where intra-class and inter-class representational similarity is high.

-\underline{\smash{Experimental Setup:}} The following training configuration is used in this experiment, including the additional results below: 3-layer GIN model with hidden dimension, learning rate, and epochs trained of (32, NA, NA) for RAND (Random Initialization), (512,0.001,20) for InfoGraph (\cite{Sun20_InfoGraph}), and (32,0.01,20) for GraphCL (\cite{You20_GraphContrastiveLearning}).
-The Adam optimizer (\cite{Kingma14_Adam}) is used to train all models.
-A Nvidia Tesla K80 GPU is used to train all models.
-Results for MVGRL (\cite{Hassani20_MVGRL}) are not included as we consistently witnessed Out-Of-Memory errors during training (we use a 12-GB GPU).
-Results are reported over 3 seeds.
-Note, for the Deezer and Github datasets, we used PNA convolutional layers instead of GIN as training was unstable with GIN.
+\textit{Sec.~\ref{sec:l2} Experimental Setup:} 3-layer GIN model with hidden dimension, learning rate, and epochs trained of (32, NA, NA) for RAND (Random Initialization), (512,0.001,20) for InfoGraph, and (32,0.01,20) for GraphCL.
+Adam and Nvidia Tesla K80 GPUs (12-GB GPU) were used to train all models.
+Results for MVGRL (\cite{Hassani20_MVGRL}) are not included as we consistently witnessed Out-Of-Memory errors.
+Results are reported over 3 seeds. \textit{Additional Results: } Fig.~\ref{fig:app_rand_proteins} includes additional results for PROTEINS, NCI1 and DD datasets.

-\underline{\smash{Additional Results:}} Fig.~\ref{fig:app_rand_proteins} includes additional results for PROTEINS, NCI1 and DD datasets.
-Given that the cosine similarity between positive samples is directly maximized by the contrastive loss, the low representational similarity indicates the model has not learned well.